uilab-kaist/cs570-spring-2020/project.md

 - Data mining conferences: **KDD, CIKM, WSDM**

 ## Project Proposal
+Give a **5-8 minute proposal presentation** that includes the following:
 - **Problem**: What is the topic of your paper?
 What is the specific task being tackled?
 Why is it important to solve this problem?
 - **Related work**: What existing papers have dealt with this problem?
 What were their approaches?
 Discuss the three papers you’ve chosen here.
 - **Replication approach**: Which paper will you use for replication and why?